phildavis17/writing/fizzbuzz/FizzBuzz.md

 There are other ways to tell Python to check whether the first element of a two element tuple is 0, and the second element is something other than 0, but this way is very concise.

 ## How are we doing so far?
 These approaches all work.
 That's good, but is it enough?
 Let's imagine that the product requirements change.
 Let's say our second number is 4 instead of 5, and it's "Bizz" now instead of "Fizz".
 What do we have to do to bring our code in line with the new spec?
  - We have to change all the 5s to 4s
  - Since we were using 15 as a shorthand for '3 and 5', we need to go find all of our 15s and change them to 12s
  - We have to pay particular attention to our modular arithmetic driven match statement, since changing our modulus changes the set of values we care about
  - We have to change all instances of "Fizz" to "Bizz".
- - If we're being diligent (we are, of course, being diligent) we should also change references to Fizz in our functions and variable names to Bizz instead.
-It's BizzBuzz now.

 None of this is *hard* per se, but each of these changes manifest in our code in multiple places, and it's easy to miss a spot.
 We would be in better shape for refactors like this if our code weren't so hardwired to the specific values in the initial description.
 For instance, our "if with flags" approaches don't require as much care, since they treat the 'FizzBuzz' case as 'divisible by 3 and divisible by 5' rather than 'divisible by 15,' and that goes for the "structural pattern matching with tuple" approach too.

 What if the product requirements change in a different way?
 What if instead of FizzBuzz, it's FizzBuzzBazz, and 3, 5 and 7 instead of just 3 and 5?
 Now we've got a bigger problem.
 Adding a factor means we no longer have 4 conditions to worry about, we have 8.
 Each number can be divisible by:
  - 3, 5, and 7
  - 3 and 5
  - 5 and 7